tttmmmyyyy/fixlang/Document.md

 main = println $ Tuple2 { fst : "Hello", snd : "World!" }.to_string;
 ```

-Of course, you can hide multiple entities by writing such as `import Std hiding {Entity0, Entity1, Namespace0::*}`.
+You can hide multiple entities by writing such as `import Std hiding {Entity0, Entity1, Namespace0::*}`.

 ## Recursion